North Field (Tinian): Ushi Point Airfield

-North Field construction
+Construction

 Once under American control, a massive construction project was begun on the north end of Tinian.
-Operating for over 45 days and nights, often while under fire, the Seabees initially repaired and extended the existing 4,380 ft runway and then added an additional two runways, each 8,000 ft long and lying in an east-west direction.
+Operating for over 45 days and nights, often while under fire, the Seabees initially repaired and extended the existing 4,380 foot runway and then added two runways, each 8,000 feet long and lying in an east-west direction.
 Nearly the entire northern end of the island was occupied by runways, the airfield area, and the various support facilities and containment areas.

-The Ushi Point Airfield was expanded with three 8000' runways involving the movement of nearly 1,000,000 cubic yards of earth and coral and the accumulation of some 900,000 truck miles.
+North Field was further expanded with three 8,000 feet runways involving the movement of nearly 1 million cubic yards of earth and coral and the accumulation of some 900,000 truck miles.
 A fourth runway was constructed in May 1945 and hardstands built for 265 B-29 bombers.
-The four parallel 8,000 ft runways are oriented nearly East-West.
+The four parallel 8,000 foot runways are oriented nearly east-west.
 Upon completion, North Field was the largest airfield in the world.